The Top 10 Lease Terms You Should Have When Renting

 - Procedures for dealing with any other animal-related issues, such as noise complaints from neighbors

-9. Restrictions on Disruptive and Illegal Behavior
+9. Disruptive and Illegal Behavior

 Restrict specific disruptive and illegal activity from your tenants.
 If you don't, your other tenants may have justifiable grounds for terminating their agreements based on that tenant's offensive behavior.
 To prevent this, spell out all unacceptable behavior, such as: